Safe

 Can Dogs Eat Dragon Fruit?
-Yes — Remove the Skin
+Yes — Remove Skin, Flesh Is Safe

 This food is generally safe for dogs when prepared properly.